hallpaz/3dsystems20/docs/assignment2.md

 ## Rendering a Scene with a Differentiable Renderer

-The objective of this 2nd assignment is to render a scene using the differentiable renderer and exploit some capabilities of this system.
-We aim to render equirectangular panoramas, building a scene with a single sphere parameterized by latitude and longitude and setting the câmera in the center of the sphere.
+The objective of this 2nd assignment is to render a scene using the differentiable renderer implemented in PyTorch3D and exploit some capabilities of this system.
+We aim to render equirectangular panoramas, building a scene with a single sphere parameterized by latitude and longitude and setting the camera in the center of the sphere.
 You can find the [full source code here](https://github.com/hallpaz/3dsystems20/blob/master/Rendering%20Panoramas.ipynb).

 ### Modeling the Scene

 First of all, we need to compute the geometry and texture coordinates for a sphere.
+We decided to parameterize the sphere in terms of latitude and longitude coordinates, as well as use an equirectangular panorama as a bidimensional texture for the interior of the sphere.
 A valid concern about textures is the possibility of distortion due to the mapping.
-We decided to parameterize the sphere in terms of latitude and longitude coordinates, as well as use an equirectangular panorama as a bidimensional texture for the interior of the sphere.
 With this representation, we have an image that takes into account the distortion of the surface.

 ![Panorama Equirectangular; source: https://www.flickr.com/photos/101382486@N07/9688940322/in/photolist-NVEvL-FKxNb-8sNqz4-4xDge6-8sdop9-7EncwT-49Fsty-49GdCm-fLbmpd](img/panorama4.jpg)